-Cognitive behavioral therapy (CBT), Cognitive processing therapy (CPT), Dialectical behavior therapy (DBT), Harm reduction, Interpersonal psychotherapy (IPT), Motivational interviewing (MI), Prolonged exposure (PE), Psychodynamic, Solution-focused, Strengths-based
+Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Dialectical Behavior Therapy (DBT), Harm Reduction, Interpersonal Psychotherapy, Motivational Interviewing, Prolonged Exposure, Psychodynamic, Solution-focused, Strengths-based

 I am a bilingual licensed clinical social worker with 10+ years of clinical mental health experience.
 Before my clinical work, I worked with underserved communities, providing advocacy and skills to promote wellbeing for 10+ years.
 I served adults with severe to mild persistent mental illness.
 I have undergone training enabling me to serve a variety of clients.
 I work with a range of clients.

 Additionally, I utilize my training and experience to work with immigrants seeking residency in the United States.
 I work closely with immigration lawyers to complete psychological assessments to support a path to citizenship or obtain visas to reside in the United States.
 In addition to my clinical training, I am also a Gender Affirming Advocate with the LGBTQ+ community, emphasizing writing supporting letters to transgender and non-binary individuals.
 I have continuously attended training to ensure that I am well equipped to provide quality care to all my clients.
 My personal and professional experience helps me serve clients with compassion, integrity, and the skills necessary to promote a foundation for an authentic and fulfilling life.
 I look forward to joining you in your path of healing, insight, and self-discovery.

 BA - Psychology, University of California Santa Cruz

 MSW - Social Work, California State University Los Angeles

 I exercise 3 to 4x per week.

 Burro Genius - Victor Villasenor, because it is about will and perseverance, which are some of my values.

 I've got a dog, a Morkie.
 He likes to cuddle when I am resting.